 If you are connected to an off campus network and attempting to submit a CNSIT ticket using the web interface, you have a couple of options:

-Connect to the Pulse Secure VPN
+Connect to the CSU VPN

 Send an E-mail to create a ticket

 If you are not a CSU affiliate, and therefore cannot connect to the CSU VPN client, cannot set up the CSU VPN client, or just don’t feel like it, you can always just send an e-mail to our CNSIT Ticket System e-mail address!
 Messages received by that account are automatically converted into real tickets within our system.
 Make sure to let us know what department you are in with this method though – we cannot easily determine this otherwise and knowing will speed up a solution for your needs.

 Responding to a CNSIT Ticket from Off Campus?